justmeandopensource/kubernetes/lxd-provisioning/README.md

 https://github.com/gstanden/kubernetes/tree/master/lxd-provisioning

+As far as host storage, if XFS and ftype=1 or if EXT4 then no SCST storage needed. if XFS and ftype!=1 then user SCST LUNs.

 Get the master.zip or clone my fork and then use this script to push the required scripts to kmaster, kworker1, and kworker2.
 ```
 [ubuntu@o83sv3 lxd-provisioning]$ cat cont-centos8-push.sh